Renting an Apartment with a 500 Credit Score

 If you have a fair or poor credit score, there’s hope!
 There are options for renting with bad credit score history.
 And other options for building your credit.

-Here are 6 things to do if you have a low credit score and need to rent an apartment.
+Here are 6 things you can try if you have a low credit score and need to rent an apartment.

 1 - Be up front about your credit troubles